cetorres/ai-buddy/README.md

         - To use Ollama (https://ollama.com), please download the Ollama app, install it and download an AI model.
         - It runs locally on your machine and can use free and open source models like llama3 or gemma2.
         - A list of all available models can be accessed at https://ollama.com/library.
-        - You can set a custom Ollama URL via an environment variable: export OLLAMA_URL=<ollama_url>
+        - You can set a custom Ollama URL via an environment variable: export OLLAMA_HOST=<ollama_url>

 Patterns directory:
         - You can use the patterns directory in the same location of the binary (./patterns), this is by default.